 Highlights of achievements in four countries

-We are honoring Mr. Regis Matimati, appointed Country Director for Zimbabwe this year with the Africa AHEAD Award for 2014 in recognition of his great advocacy efforts in the face of adversity.
+We are honoring Mr. Amans Ntakarutima, Programme Manager for DRC, this year with the Africa AHEAD Award for 2015 in recognition of his great advocacy efforts in the face of personal danger and commitment to war torn communities.